-The purpose of this Training Bulletin is to provide officers with the current legislative updates and resources to assist officers responding to Hate Crime or Hate Incident calls for service.
+The purpose of this Training Bulletin is to provide additional resources to officers responding to Hate Crime or Hate Incident calls for service.

 POLICY:

 It is the policy of this Department to safeguard the rights of individuals irrespective of their disability, gender, nationality, race or ethnicity, religion, sexual orientation, and/or their association with a person or group with one or more actual or perceived characteristics.
 Any acts or threats of violence, property damage, harassment, intimidation, or other crimes motivated by hate of bias should be viewed very seriously and given high priority.